simpleanalytics/docs/_docs/20_script/01_script.md

 Some people like a very light script.
 All our scripts are heavily compressed and we have [an extra light](/light) version.

 If you want to run the script on localhost, please use our dev (`https://scripts.simpleanalyticscdn.com/latest.dev.js`) version.
 Note the `.dev` part.
-If you're done you can remove that part and it will stop sending data from localhost.
+You might want to [overwrite your hostname](/overwrite-domain-name) from localhost to something like `dev.example.com` (where `example.com` is your domain) to receive it in your dashboard.
+Make sure to remove the `.dev` part from the script on production.

 When you are done implementing [go to your dashboard](https://simpleanalytics.com/websites).